| Bonnie Chow

 How to get to the Okuhida Onsen area?

-You can take the JR train or the public bus to reach Takayama from Nagoya.
-It takes 2 hours 10 mins by the JR Wide View Hida train or 2 hours 30 mins by the public bus.
+You can take the JR train or the bus to reach Takayama from Nagoya.
+It takes 2 hours 10 mins by the JR Wide View Hida train or 2 hours 30 mins by the bus.
 The one-way train costs ¥5,610 whereas the one-way bus fee is relatively cheaper at ¥3,100.
-Upon arriving at Takayama take the Shinhotaka-line to Hirayu onsen by public bus for ¥1,600 for 1 hour.
+When you arrive in Takayama, take the Shinhotaka-line to Hirayu onsen by bus for ¥1,600 for 1 hour.

-It is also possible to reach Hirayu onsen in the Okuhida area by car from Nagoya in 3 hours it snows in the Okuhida area in winter, so be aware the roads are slippery.
+It is also possible to reach Hirayu onsen in the Okuhida area by car from Nagoya in 3 hours.
+It snows in the Okuhida area in winter, the roads are slippery so take care.
 Change to snow tires before heading to the Okuhida area if you plan to travel to the Okuhida area in winter.
-Public buses run in the Okuhida area, so please check the bus schedule on the Nohi Bus website or check with the staff at your hotel.
+Buses run in the Okuhida area, so please check the bus schedule on the Nohi Bus website or check with the staff at your hotel.

 If you are looking for a relaxing trip in nature, the Okuhida onsen area is a perfect place to visit every season.
 The natural outdoor onsen, gorgeous scenery of the Japanese Alps, and authentic Japanese inn experience are worth the trip.
 Renting a buggy or e-bike is the newest way to admire the views at ease too.
 It is time to plan your next journey to explore Okuhida onsen area.